Skip to content

 Kathan Parmar

-Analyst, EoDB reforms
+Analyst, Business Environment reforms

 Kathan holds a BA degree in Pol.
 Science and History from the Delhi College of Arts and Commerce, DU.
 He has worked closely with the Government of UP on education sector reforms as a part of Deloitte.
 He has also served as a RA at the Dr. APJ Abdul Kalam Centre, where he supported policy research for national publications.
 Outside of work, he spends his time by reading, exploring local cuisines, watching cricket, hockey, baseball, and listening to music from across the world.

-2025 Prosperiti © Terms of Use
+2026 Prosperiti © Terms of Use

 Subscribe to our bi-weekly newsletter on state-level regulations